CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

         1:
           config: /path/to/ixia_bgp_multicast.ixncfg

-It waits for `tgn-load-configuration_time` seconds for traffic to be loaded onto Ixia.
+It waits for `tgn-load-configuration-time` seconds for traffic to be loaded onto Ixia.